 Creadyne will not be liable for any costs incurred, compensation for loss of earnings due to the unavailability of the site, servers, software or any material provided by its agents.

 A deposit of 25% is required with each project before any work will commence.
 Once a project has been completed the final balance of payment is due in accordance with our payment terms.

-If the client decides to terminate the contract after a project has commenced, the client will be liable to pay for all work done up to the point of termination.
+If the partner decides to terminate the contract after a project has commenced, the partner will be liable to pay for all work done up to the point of termination.

 Content and Data Entry

-The supply of content and assets is the responsibility of the client, unless the client is employing Creadyne's copywriting service.
+The supply of content and assets is the responsibility of the partner, unless the partner is employing Creadyne's copywriting service.